TadghW/TadghW/README.md

 Hi, I'm Tadgh.
 I'm a software developer, metrological engineer and your next teammate!
-I'm an experienced Javascript and Python developer with experience in Java, C# and Assembly.
+I'm have the most experience in Javascript, but also have experience with Java, C#, Python, and Assembly.

-Please excuse my lack of github uploads, my current position doesn't use github.

 https://tadghwagstaff.com/